TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 However, with CMLI, we need to compute the similarity between all possible image-text pairs, where the similarity for one pair requires the computation of the cosine similarity between all image patches and text tokens of the image-text pair.
-With a maximum text sequence length of 64 tokens @beit3, two of which are ignored as they are the cls and eos token, and an image sequence length of 196 (without cls token), the number of dot products to compute for just one image-text pair is $196*64=12,544$.
-With a batch size of 256 per device, and 2 GPUs, the number of dot products increases from $262,144$ to $256*12,544=6,422,528$.
-Even if the embedding dimension is reduced to 256, which is a simplification done in FILIP @filip, we need $6,422,528 * 256 * 4 "bytes" = 6.58 "GB"$ of additional GPU memory, just to store the result.
+With a maximum text sequence length of 64 tokens @beit3 and an image sequence length of 197, the number of dot products to compute for just one image-text pair is $197*64=12,608$.
+With a batch size of 256 per device, and 2 GPUs, the number of dot products increases from $262,144$ to $256*2*12,608=6,455,296$.
+Even if the embedding dimension is reduced to 256, which is a simplification done in FILIP @filip, we need $6,455,296 * 256 * 4 "bytes" = 6.61 "GB"$ of additional GPU memory just to store the result.
-Consequently, this approach is not feasible in our setup.
+This is not feasible in our setup.

 ==== Method <target_cmli_method>